-(Note) 1.
-Income Tax, Individual Resident Tax (income-based levy) and Special Reconstruction Income Tax are included for Japan.
+- (Note 1) For comparison, the model case is calculated as having 16-year old and 19-year old children in school. - (Note 2) The figures in the table are the effective tax rates in case employment income is 10 million yen, 20 million yen and 30 million yen in each country.
+The fractions are rounded off. - (Note 3) Income Tax, Individual Resident Tax (income-based levy) and Special Reconstruction Income Tax are included for Japan.
 For the United States, Federal Income Tax and New York State Income Tax are included.
-Income Tax may be levied by the local government (county, city, etc.), however this is not taken into account in this document.
-Income Tax and Solidarity Surcharge (5.5% of the calculated income tax) are included for Germany.
-Income Tax and Solidarity Surcharge (6.5% of the calculated income tax) are included for Germany.
-Income Tax and Social Security Related Taxes (General Social Tax, etc.: levied at a fixed rate (total of 9.7%) separately from the income tax) are included for France.
-In addition, additional income tax of 0 to 4% (3 levels) are levied on high-income earners as a measure from January 2012 until the budget deficit is resolved (however it is not included in the figure above.)
-When calculating the rate of burden in each country, only the generally applicable deductions and tax credits are taken into account, so the Earned Income Tax Credit or the Alternative Minimum Tax of the US, or Working Tax Credit (full benefit) of the UK is not considered.
+Income tax may be levied by the local government (county, city, etc.), however this is not taken into account in this table.
+Income Tax and Solidarity Surcharge (0-5.5% of the income tax) are included for Germany.
+For France, Income Tax and Social Security-related Taxes (9.7%) are included. - (Remarks) When calculating the rate of burden in each country, only the generally applicable deductions and tax credits are taken into account, so the Earned Income Tax Credit of the US, Working Tax Credit (full benefit) of the UK and similar measures are not considered.